Nitin-Sagar-B/SparkDilemmaX/README.md

 📣 **Spread the Word:** Share this project with friends and colleagues who are interested in ethics, AI, or decision-making!

 ## Join the Discussion:
-🌐 Join my LinkedIn to discuss ethical dilemmas, AI technologies, and more!
+🌐 Join my LinkedIn to discuss ethical dilemmas, AI technologies, and more! <br>
 💬 Discord Community: (Join here for discussions)[https://discord.gg/HKscyfKb]

 ---